Muay Thai shorts have been making frequent appearances in the fashion world recently, and not everyone is happy about it.

 Then, Thai fashion stylist and editor Shun Watanabe used Muay Thai shorts in a shoot with drag superstar Pangina Heals.
 In these photos, G-strings peeked out from underneath the shorts.

-Now, Muay Thai fashion is stretching beyond just shorts.
+Now, Muay Thai fashion is expanding beyond just shorts.
 The sport has also inspired a collection of jackets, t-shirts, bags and pants by Roots of Fight, a brand that ‘celebrates the improbable achievements of today’s most legendary athletes’.

 The Response

 Some of these garments have stirred up controversy with Muay Thai fans online.
-Commenters complained that by producing Muay Thai shorts for fashion, foreign designers are being disrespectful to the sport.
+Commenters complained that by producing Muay Thai shorts for fashion, foreign designers are somehow being disrespectful to the sport.

-In response to an Instagram post by Versace, one user called it “cultural appropriation at its finest”, adding that “as someone who wears these shorts to train in the martial art of Muay Thai”, they found it “insulting and so disrespectful”.
+On an Instagram post by Versace, one user called it “cultural appropriation at its finest”, adding that “as someone who wears these shorts to train in the martial art of Muay Thai”, they found it “insulting and so disrespectful”.
 Another said that Versace should at least name the shorts ‘Thai boxing shorts’ to “show some respect to the culture they got this idea from”.
 They seemed to have overlooked the fact that Versace had real Muay Thai fighters wear them on the catwalk as a way of doing just that.

 This principle is especially important where Buddha images are concerned.
 The Knowing Buddha Organization outlines this in a list of do’s and don’ts on Buddha.
 Here’s one item from the list:

-Even Thai clothing designers can miss the mark.
+While use of sacred or national symbols can be tricky, not everyone in Thailand finds it problematic.
 A collaboration between Bangkok fashion brands Fuxury and 24 Kilates illustrates that.
 Together, they worked with Twins on their ‘Muhay Thai’ collection in a nod to the roots of the sport.
-In that sense, it seems as though they’re off to a good start.
-However, in their promotional photos for the collection, they veer away from tradition.
+However, their promotional photos include shots of a model with a large image of Garuda tattooed on his chest, and appearing to place the mongkol on the floor.

 Cover photo credit: Shun Watanabe